UNDP-Data/geo-admin/README.md

 # geo-admin
-UNDP admin layhers at levels 0, 1 and 2
+UNDP admin layers at levels 0, 1 and 2